aliensoft/ctpn-multiclassifier/README.md

 # ctpn-multiclassifier
-Multi-Classifier for OCR Object Detection base on CTPN framework
+Multi-Classifier for OCR Text Detection base on CTPN framework